Tsqurt/easyLLVM/README.md

 To manage these configurations, you can use easyLLVMGUI, which is a GUI tool for managing your configurations.

-Note: You are not supposed to build a file under a project independently, you must build the whole project to build a file for consistency (as a signal file won't inherit the configuration of its parent).
+Note 1: You are not supposed to build a file under a project independently, you must build the whole project to build a file for consistency (as a signal file won't inherit the configuration of its parent).
 However, you can specify a `main` function or specify some properties in the project root to build a certain file for debug purpose.

+Note 2: easyLLVM is not designed for fast compilation, it's designed for fast configuration and management.
+But you can customize your compilation speed, as it can apply your configuration recursively, with leaf configuration overriding parent configuration.
+In the future, we will provide a way to customize your compilation speed, by adding a cache to your configuration.

 Projects may be nested, and the default behavior is the child project will override the parent project's configuration, so it's safe to import a parent project into a child project.